 We will probably drive an electric car

 Most countries have pledged to completely phase out fossil fuel cars by 2030.

 Not fast enough to save the planet: we have to start driving less now.
 The pandemic has made it easier.
 The next time you buy a car, if you can (in Italy you can thanks to the incentives) buy an electric one.
-I've always been skeptical about the emissions of the hybrid ones, and now my suspicions are confirmed.
+I have always been skeptical about the emissions of the hybrid ones, and now my suspicions are confirmed.

 Many people (more than you think) still drive big SUVs that they don't need.
 It is an expensive testosterone booster that kills the planet.